Sign up for updates

 Credit Rating Agencies

 For a bond to be issued, the credit worthiness of the issuer needs to be rated.
 Three credit rating agencies (CRAs) dominate 95% of the credit rating business – S&P, Moody’s and Fitch.
 They tell potential investors how risky a bond is.
 The lower they deem the risk, the cheaper and easier it becomes for companies to secure debt.
 Though they claim these ratings are independent, CRAs are paid by the same companies they rate.
-Despite the risks from investing in fossil fuel projects, all three agencies stress will not downgrade the ratings of firms with strong balance sheets based on environmental, social and governance (ESG) issues alone.
+Despite the risks from investing in fossil fuel projects, all three agencies stress do not typically downgrade the ratings of firms with strong balance sheets based on environmental, social and governance (ESG) issues alone.

 FAQ